Thinking of Filing Bankruptcy?

 Certain debts cannot be cleared (or “discharged”) in bankruptcy, such as most taxes, most student loans, alimony, child support, court fines, debts of restitution owed for committing a criminal act, and debts arising from personal injury inflicted while driving under the influence.
 Debts not listed by the debtor in the bankruptcy filing are not discharged.

-Chapter 13 offers individuals a number of advantages over liquidation under chapter 7.
-Perhaps most significantly, chapter 13 offers individuals an opportunity to save their homes from foreclosure.
+Chapter 13 bankruptcy offers individuals a number of advantages over liquidation under Chapter 7.
+Perhaps most significantly, Chapter 13 offers individuals an opportunity to save their homes from foreclosure.
 By filing bankruptcy under this chapter, individuals can stop foreclosure proceedings and may cure delinquent mortgage payments over time.
-Nevertheless, they must still make all mortgage payments that come due during the chapter 13 plan on time.
+Nevertheless, they must still make all mortgage payments that come due during the Chapter 13 plan on time.

-Another advantage of chapter 13 is that it allows individuals to reschedule secured debts (other than a mortgage for their primary residence) and extend them over the life of the chapter 13 plan.
-Doing this may lower the payments.
+Another advantage of Chapter 13 is that it allows individuals to reschedule secured debts (other than a mortgage for their primary residence) and extend them over the life of the Chapter 13 plan.
+Doing this may lower payments.

 Filing bankruptcy under Chapter 13 also has a special provision that protects third parties who are liable with the debtor on “consumer debts.”
 This provision may protect co-signers.

-Finally, chapter 13 acts like a consolidation loan under which the individual makes the plan payments to a chapter 13 trustee who then distributes payments to creditors.
-Individuals will have no direct contact with creditors while under chapter 13 protection.
+Finally, Chapter 13 acts like a consolidation loan under which the individual makes payments to a chapter 13 trustee who then distributes payments to creditors.
+Individuals will have no direct contact with creditors while under Chapter 13 protection.

 THE HOLMES LAW OFFICES ARE A DEBT RELIEF AGENCY AS DEFINED UNDER FEDERAL LAW.
 WE HELP PEOPLE AND BUSINESSES FILE FOR BANKRUPTCY RELIEF UNDER THE U. S. BANKRUPTCY CODE.